ibtisam-iq/SilverFix/001-ping-success-but-browser-fail.md

 * As a quick check, always try direct access one of GitHub’s IPs (`https://140.82.121.4/`) to differentiate between DNS vs network issues.
 * If this happens often, consider resetting the browser’s network stack or uninstalling unused VPN adapters from Windows network settings.

+## New Learning Unlocked
+- **Ping vs Browser DNS**: Ping uses the OS DNS resolver, while browsers often cache their own DNS.
+That’s why ping worked but the browser failed.
+- **Impact of VPN switching**: Rapidly switching VPNs can leave behind stale DNS and proxy configs that only affect browsers.
+- **Cross-platform awareness**: Flushing DNS is different on Windows vs Linux (e.g., `ipconfig /flushdns` vs `systemd-resolve --flush-caches`).

+## Realization
+- While checking Chrome’s DNS lookup page, I noticed that the resolved IPs shown there were exactly the same as those from the `nslookup` command in the terminal.
+- I already knew how `nslookup` works, but this gave me clarity that both tools are just showing the same resolver output in different interfaces.